 Woke up this morning and everyone in my family is sick, including me.
 Definitely taking a sick day.

-light glinted from shining blade, defying times curse.
+Within the stone crypt, light glinted from shining blade, defying times curse.

 The Swedish government is introducing tax breaks on repairs to everything from bicycles to washing machines so it will no longer make sense to throw out old or broken items and buy new ones.

 Source: Article on The Guardian